rangle/webpack-workshop-part-two/slides/src/content/2-webpack-1-vs-2.md

 ---

-## Exercise 1
+## Exercise

 (Duration: 10 minutes)

-Modify the build system in Exercise 1 from Webpack 1 to Webpack 2
+Modify the build system in exercise-2 from Webpack 1 to Webpack 2